-Daniel Bergner talks about his newest book, Sing For Your Life: A Story of Race, Music and Family.
-This is a NWS Community Reads Book about an African American with a big voice and an even bigger dream.
-Order Book and Tickets here!
+Daniel Bergner talked about his newest book, Sing For Your Life: A Story of Race, Music and Family.
+This was a NWS Community Reads Book about an African American with a big voice and an even bigger dream.

 Monday, December 5, 2016 at 7 pm

 City Opera House, Traverse City

 Guest Host Kate Botello

 Event Sponsor: Cherry Capital Airport